Dodge Copperhead: Interior

 The dashboard tachometer has been changed entirely, now with an old-school design.
 Four gauges sit on the middle of the dashboard, displaying the engine oil, speedometer, fuel, and temperature, with the high beam lights and turn signal displays sitting beside them.
 Below the gauges sits a head-like designed center console control area, and includes climate control, two air conditioning fans, temperature display, radio FM display, and other functions.
 Below the controls sits the 5-speed manual transmission, and the handbrake.
 The whole center console design resembles a copperhead snake.
 The steering wheel design remains the same design used for the Phase ZB series Vipers.

 Specifications

-The Dodge Copperhead is powered by a 2.7 L LH all-aluminum DOHC V6 engine manufactured by Chrysler that is placed at a front longitudinal position.
+The Copperhead is powered by a 2.7 L LH all-aluminum DOHC V6 engine manufactured by Chrysler that is placed at a front longitudinal position.
 The engine puts out 220 hp at 6000 rpm and 188 lbft at 4900 rpm.
-All of the power is sent to the rear wheels by a 5-speed close-ratio manual transmission, therefore making the car rear-wheel drive.
+Power is sent to the rear wheels by a 5-speed close-ratio manual transmission.
 The chassis is heavily based on the Dodge Viper, but has been extensively modified to suit the Copperhead's requirements.
-Its tires, which are 225/40R18 up front, and 255/40R18 down the rear, help the precise handling thanks to its wide width and sticky footprint.
+Its tires, which are 225/40R18 up front, and 255/40R18 at the rear, help to keep the handling precise thanks to its wide width and sticky footprint.
 The suspension is composed of double wishbones with coil over dampers.
 These are also short-and-long-arm versions to better increase comfort and better handling.